ChuanyuXue/Incremental_GroupSpecific_Recommender_System/README.md

 applied on computer with an Intel E5-2603 CPU.
 It is noticeable that the bipartite community detection initialization method is run by an C++ application.

+**If you have any questions, please contact me by email: cs_xcy@126.com Besides, I am looking for a PhD position in 2020 fall.
+I would be really appreciated if you could provide or recommend any opportunities.**

 ## Environment
  |Package   |Version   |
 | ------------ | ------------ |